 Practical business support for tradies across Australia

-Your inbox is not a quoting system.
+Your inbox is not a quoting system

 Most tradies don't wake up one morning and decide to create chaos.
 It happens gradually.
 One customer texts instead of calling.
 Another sends photos through Messenger.
 Someone replies to an old email thread.
 You tell yourself you'll sort it all out later because you're busy on the tools.
 Then a customer follows up and you're digging through emails, searching your phone and trying to remember where the conversation started.
 The info's there somewhere, which is exactly the issue.
+Good inbox management for tradies isn't about checking your messages more often.
+It's about making sure every enquiry goes into one place, making it much easier to manage quotes, follow-ups and customer communication without relying on your inbox or your memory.

 I've seen tradies spend ten minutes looking for information they already have.
 The photos are in one app.
 The quote is in another.
 The customer's approval came through a text message.
 The job details are written in a notebook somewhere in the ute.
 A quote doesn't need to disappear completely to cause problems.
 Sometimes it just gets delayed.
 A customer waits longer than they should, a follow-up gets missed, or an approved quote sits there waiting for the next step.
 The work is still available, but the momentum is gone.
 All these little things add up to a quiet background stress, and most of it is easier to fix than people realise.